ganstrument/ganstrument-demo/index.md

 # Bonus Track
-We tried to generate a loop track ourselves by using GANStrument.
+We tried generating a loop track by ourselves using GANStrument.
-The following example consists of 4 main tracks, that use GANStrument-generated sounds, and accompaniment of keyboard and drum.
+The following example consists of 4 tracks for which we use GANStrument-generated sounds and the accompaniment track of keyboard and drum.
-Note that an interpolation ratio of 4 main tracks varies from 0.1, 0.2, 0.5 to 0.9 and accompaniment does not use GANStrument-generated sounds.
+Note that the interpolation ratio of the 4 main tracks varies over time (0.1, 0.2, 0.5 and 0.9) and the accompaniment track does not use GANStrument-generated sounds.

 <table>
   <tr>